Djeeb/cuda-tests/projects_pytorch/SAGA_nnet/README.md

 Both table and convergence graph show that SGD outperformed SAGA and SAG in terms of convergence.

-*Note : due to the high cache storage volume needed for SAGA, all models have been trained on GPU*
+*Note : due to the high cache storage volume needed for SAGA and SAG, all models have been trained on GPU*

 <a name="conclusion"></a>
 ## IV- Conclusion : SAGA is not designed for neural networks